 If your kids are still young and don’t know the difference, purchase Disney gifts in advance and present them with one every morning before you head out.
 This could be Mickey ears, a Disney t-shirt, a coloring book, or anything Disney related they would love.
 This way you don’t have to worry about a meltdown in the park when they want to buy an overpriced souvenir.

 We hope those tips will help you stress a little bit less about the cost of a Disney World vacation!
 Yes, it takes time and planning but we promise you will still be able to put together a magical trip for your family.
-Do you have any other cost-saving tips to share with our readers?
+Do you have any other tips on saving money on a Disney World vacation?
 Comment below and let us know!

 If you’d like to be part of the Families Who Love To Travel community and have your voice heard, please join our Facebook group.